-Whereas the acquisition control settings displayed in the Abridged Front-panel Status field (VII) are updated immediately upon manual or remote modification of the Volts/Div or Time/Division settings, the control settings in the Displayed Trace field (VIII), corresponding to the conditions under which the waveform was stored, are only updated with every waveform acquisition (Figure 10).
+Whereas the acquisition control settings displayed in the Abridged Front-panel Status field (VII) are updated immediately upon manual or remote modification of the Volts/Div or Time/Div settings, the control settings in the Displayed Trace field (VIII), corresponding to the conditions under which the waveform was stored, are only updated with every waveform acquisition (see Figure 6).

-VAR knob (30) - Verniers provide continuously variable sensitivity within the Volts/Div settings and extend the maximum vertical sensitivity factor up to 2.5 V/div.
-Variable sensitivity settings are indicated by the symbol ">" in the lower portion of the Abridged Front-panel Status field and the calibrated value appears in the Total V/Div field of the Panel Status menu.
+VAR knob (38) - Verniers provide continuously variable sensitivity within the Volts/Div settings and extend the maximum vertical sensitivity to up to 2.5 V/div.
+Variable sensitivity settings are indicated by the symbol ">" in the lower portion of the Abridged Front-panel Status field (Figure 6) and the calibrated value appears in the Total V/div field of the Panel Status menu.
 (Minimum sensitivity is achieved by rotating the vernier counter-clockwise.)

-VERTICAL OFFSET knob (34) - This knob vertically positions the displayed trace.
+VERTICAL OFFSET knob (39) - This knob vertically positions the displayed trace.
 At most of the voltage settings the maximum offset is \pm 12 times the fixed sensitivity setting and is manually adjustable (or programmable) in 0.02 division increments.
 The maximum ranges depend on the fixed sensitivity setting as follows:

 Fixed Sensitivity Offset Range Voltage

 1 V \pm 10 times ± 10V

-0.5 V to $20 mV$ \pm 12 times \pm 6 V to \pm 240 mV
+0.5 V to 20 mV \pm 12 times ± 6 V to ± 240 mV

-10 mV \pm 24 times \pm 240 mV
+10 mV \pm 24 times ± 240 mV

-5 mV ± 48 times ± 240 mV
+5 mV \pm 48 times ± 240 mV

-A pair of upward- or downward-pointing, double-shaft arrows indicate when the trace has been positioned outside the grid, as shown in Figure 11.
+A pair of upward- or downward-pointing, double-shaft arrows indicates when the trace has been positioned outside the grid, as shown in Figure 7.

-division in a 1-2-5 sequence from 1 nsec to 5000 sec.
+TIME-BASETIME/DIVISION knob (45) - This control selects the time per division in a 1-2-5 sequence from 1 nsec to 5000 sec.
 The time base is displayed in the Abridged Front-panel Status field (VII) as well as in the Displayed Trace field (VIII).
 The time base is crystal-controlled and features an overall accuracy better than $\pm 0.01\%$.

-Sampling Modes Depending on the time-base setting, the following three sampling modes are possible with the 9420:
+Sampling Modes Depending on the time-base setting, the following three sampling modes are possible (see Table 1):